 What is IMSSEA

-I.M.S.S.E.A. is a non profit organisation owned by public institutions (The Province of Genoa and the Liguria Region are the major shareholders), national associations (Ship Agents, Shipowners, Industry associations and Trade Unions) and includes in the Governing Board as ex officio members representatives of the Ministry of Transport, the Ministry of Education and the Italian Coast Guard.
+I.M.S.S.E.A. is a not-for-profit organisation owned by public institutions (The Province of Genoa and the Liguria Region are the major shareholders), national associations (Ship Agents, Ship-owners, Industry associations and Trade Unions) and includes in the Governing Board, as ex officio members, representatives from the Ministry of Transport, the Ministry of Education and the Italian Coast Guard.

-The Italian Government has identified I.M.S.S.E.A. as the appropriate instrument to provide advanced education, training and technical advice in furtherance of the objectives and goals of the International Maritime Organization under the framework of the Bilateral Agreement.
+Hence, the Italian Government identified IMSSEA as the appropriate organization to provide advanced education, training and technical assistance, consistently with the IMO objectives and goals under the Bilateral Agreement’s framework.

-The I.M.S.S.E.A. ambition is to provide the maritime community and in particular the developing countries with a centre for specialised training and an effective tool for the transfer of knowledge and expertise from the developed to the developing maritime nations with a view of promoting the achievements, globally, of the highest practicable standards in matters concerning maritime safety, efficiency of navigation and the prevention and control of marine pollution.
+It is our ambition to provide the maritime community, and in particular the developing Countries, with a centre for specialised training and with an effective tool for the transfer of knowledge and expertise from the developed to the developing maritime Nations, with the goal of promoting the achievements of the highest practicable standards in matters concerning maritime safety, efficiency of navigation, as well as prevention and control of marine pollution.

 I.M.S.S.E.A. is established in Genoa which is the largest port in Italy and one of the most important in Europe.
 The harbour is annually visited by thousands of ships offering a wide range of vessel size and type for practical training purposes.
 This scenario provides a supportive learning environment that gives students the best possible chance to succeed.